 So for example it is now accepted that physical phenomena such as light can manifest themselves in two complementary ways (as particles and waves).

-In fact I am stating something quite similar when I state than number likewise can manifest itself in two complementary ways (which I refer to as Type 1 and Type 2 respectively).
+In fact I am stating something quite similar in emphasising than number likewise can manifest itself in two complementary ways (which I refer to as Type 1 and Type 2 respectively).

 So the Type 1 aspect - like particles - relates to the distinct independent features of number.
 However by contrast the Type 2 aspect - in a manner akin to waves - relates by contrast to the interdependent features of number (where it gets spread out as it were over all related numbers).